Python: An Introduction

 In the above program, the assignment statement

-assigns j a value that is the current value of the variable k, plus 2.
+assigns j a value that is the current value of the variable k, times 2.
 It does this each time the assignment statement is executed, and since the statement is in the loop, this happens three times.
 Variables are called variables because they can hold different values at different points in the program’s execution!

 Conditionals and Loops

-Python, as with all programming languages, has specific structures for conditional and repetitive execution.
-In Snap we had the if and if-else blocks for conditional execution, and the various repeat blocks for repetition (looping).
-Python has an if statement, and you can put an else on it, and even multiple else-ifs (named elif).
-For looping, Python has a while loop and a for loop.
-Note two things: the line that begins a conditional block or a loop body end with a colon, and as we said above, the block or loop body is indented in order to signify all the lines that form the block.
+Note two things: the line that begins a conditional block or a loop body must end with a colon, and as we said before, the block or loop body must be indented in order to signify all the lines that form the block.

 The program below takes the above code and adds in some conditional code and changes the for loop to a while loop.